hpcc-group/hpcc-group.github.io/results.md

 # HPCC Key results
 We evaluate both INT-based HPCC (HPCC-INT) and [PINT-based HPCC (HPCC-PINT)](https://liyuliang001.github.io/publications/pint.pdf).
 HPCC-PINT **uses PINT to reduce the INT overhead to ≤2 bytes per packet**.
-While HPCC-INT have to tolerate the extra header overhead (~5%), **HPCC-PINT evaluates the real power of HPCC’s algorithm** with negligible extra header overhead.
+While HPCC-INT has to tolerate the extra header overhead (~5%), **HPCC-PINT evaluates the real power of HPCC’s algorithm** with negligible extra header overhead.

 Experiment settings and metrics are mostly the same as those in the HPCC paper, except that η=99% and maxStage=0, which are the best setting for HPCC.
 Details are [here](#settings).